Gradient Descent

 - example of a two-layer logistic regression neural network by Andrew Ng:

 for each parameter according to the history of gradients.
-As a result, is reduced for very large gradients and vice-versa. - Momentum is a method that helps accelerate SGD by orienting the gradient descent in the relevant direction and reducing oscillations.
+As a result, is reduced for very large gradients and vice-versa - used per-coordinate scaling to allow for a computationally efficient preconditioner

 Batch gradient descent vs. Stochastic gradient descent